flokadillo/bayesbeat/doc/MANUAL.md

 If true, use the same tempo range for the same meters.
 The tempo range is defined by the biggest possible range (min tempo of all - max tempo of all songs corresponding to one meter).
 * `tempo_outlier_percentile` = 5
 When learning tempo ranges, outlier beat intervals can be ignored, e.g., *tempo_outlier_percentile = 50* uses the median tempo of all beat intervals of one song to determine the tempo ranges.
+* `frame_shift` = 0
+Shift beat output by a certain number of frames to the left.
+A shift of 0 means the beats are not shifted, meaning that the sequence starts with frame 1 (good for GMM observation models).
+A shift of one means that the sequence starts with frame 0 (good for RNN observation models).

 #### Inference